lachjames/KotOR-Modding-Guide/README.md

 # KotOR-Modding-Guide

-## Introduction
+This guide is a work in progress, and is part of the Northern Lights project (a level editor and engine reimplementation project for KotOR/TSL).

-This guide consists of three components:
+The guide consists of three components:
- - An extensive wiki explaining how to mod
+ - An extensive wiki explaining how to mod KotOR/TSL, from simple to complex mods
- -
+ - Full examples of many different types of mods, complete with documentation describing how the mods work
- -
+ - Templates for many common modding tasks, such as adding new items/characters/..., creating new modules, total conversions, etc.

 ## Sample Mods
 ### Easier mods